Christian L. Poorman

-Christian L. Poorman (October 28, 1825 – March 6, 1912) was a United States politician in the Ohio House of Representatives and Ohio Secretary of State from 1892 to 1893.
-He was also a publisher, manufacturer and inventor.
+Christian L. Poorman (October 28, 1825 – March 6, 1912) was an American politician, Union Army officer and businessman who served as the 26th Ohio Secretary of State from 1892 to 1893 and in the Ohio House of Representatives.

 Biography

 Christian L. Poorman was born in Mechanicsburg, Pennsylvania October 28, 1825, the son of Christian and Elizabeth (Longdorf) Poorman.
 His father died in 1840 from the effects of a wound received in the War of 1812.
 He attended the common schools and learned cabinet and chair making trades.
 He worked at these to afford law school.
 He entered the Cincinnati Law School in 1853, and graduated in 1855, establishing a large clientage at St. Clairsville, Ohio.
 Politically, he was a Whig, and became a Republican and strongly supported Abraham Lincoln when he edited the Belmont Chronicle.
 He continued with the Chronicle until 1870, except when away as a soldier.

 Poorman raised a company, and was commissioned captain of Company D, 43rd Ohio Infantry, December 21, 1861 - August 12, 1862.
 For gallantry in the field, he was commissioned lieutenant colonel, and assigned to 98th Ohio Infantry, participated in battles in Kentucky and Tennessee, and resigned September 12, 1863.